 Download a VPN client on your iPhone or iPad

 Downloading a VPN app straight to your iOS device is as simple as installing any other app.
 The process with a VPN app is as follows:

-- Step 4: Create an account, or if you already have one, log in.
+Step 4: Create an account, or log in if you already have one;

 Congratulations!
 You’ve just installed the app with all of its features.
-You can leave it at that if you’re satisfied, but even the complete VPNs leave enough space for individual configuration.
+If you’re satisfied, you can leave it at that, but even the complete VPNs leave enough space for individual configuration.

 Ways to personalize the VPN app you have on your iOS device:

 (Side note: Some of the features below are exclusive to Surfshark.
 I’m using them as an example of feature variety.)